 Sea otters and harlequin ducks have not fully recovered from the EVOS, based on populationlevel demographic differences between oiled and unoiled areas.
 Further, in oiled areas, both species show elevated cytochrome P4501A (CYP1A) through 1998, almost certainly reflecting continued exposure to oil.
-We propose to continue to explore links between oil exposure and the lack of population recovery, with the intent of understanding constraints to full recovery of these species and the nearshore environment generally.
+We propose to explore links between oil exposure and the lack of population recovery, with the intent of understanding constraints to full recovery of these species and the nearshore environment generally.
 We also will monitor the progress of recovery of the species and the system.
 Proposed work consists of field components for both species, and a captive component for harlequin ducks.
-For sea otters, we will conduct aerial surveys of distribution and abundance and estimate age-specific survival rates.
+For sea otters, field studies include aerial surveys of distribution and abundance, estimation of age-specific survival rates, and monitoring of CYP1A expression.
 For harlequin ducks, field studies will examine the relationship between survival and CYP1A and, further, will serve to monitor these key parameters.
 Captive experiments on harlequin ducks will examine the relationships between oil exposure and CYP1A induction, and the metabolic and behavioral consequences of exposure to oil.